-UK lawmakers set to back early election but haggle over date
+Brexit ballot: UK lawmakers back December 12 election

 "There is only one way to get Brexit done in the face of this unrelenting parliamentary obstructionism, this endless, willful, fingers crossed, 'not me guv' refusal to deliver on the mandate of the people — and that is to refresh this Parliament and give the people a choice," Johnson said.

+The road to polling day opened up when the main opposition Labour Party, which had opposed three previous attempts by Johnson to trigger an election, changed its position.

-For weeks, opposition parties have defeated Johnson's attempts to trigger an election.
-But now that Brexit has been delayed, Labour leader Jeremy Corbyn said his opposition party would vote in favor of an early election because the prospect that Britain could crash out of the EU without a divorce deal had been taken off the table.
+Now that Brexit has been delayed, Labour leader Jeremy Corbyn said his opposition party would vote in favor of an early election because the prospect that Britain could crash out of the EU without a divorce deal had been taken off the table.

 "I've said consistently, when no-deal is off the table we will back an election," Corbyn said.
 "Today, after much denial and much bluster by the prime minister that deal is officially off the table, so this country can vote for the government that it deserves."

-On Monday, Johnson proposed a Dec.
-12 election under a different procedure that required a two-thirds majority in the House of Commons but lawmakers voted it down — Johnson's third such defeat.

-Britain is not scheduled to hold a general election until 2022, and this would be the country's first December election since 1923.
+The looming vote comes two and a half years before the next scheduled election, due in 2022, and will be the country's first December election since 1923.

-With all major opposition parties on board, the early-election bill looked set to be approved by the House of Commons late Tuesday.
-Parliament's unelected upper chamber, the House of Lords, would then need to scrutinize it, but do not have the power to block it.

-First, though, lawmakers were to vote on a Labour amendment calling for it to be held on Dec.
-9.

-Labour lawmaker Cat Smith said the earlier date would mean more students could vote because universities would not have begun their Christmas holidays.
+Lawmakers rejected an attempt by the Labour Party to hold the election on Dec.
+9. The party argued the earlier date would mean more students could vote because universities would not have begun their Christmas holidays.

 Cabinet Office Minister Oliver Dowden said the 12th was preferable because it gave lawmakers a few more days to finish up parliamentary business, and retained Britain's tradition of holding elections on Thursdays.